google/graphicsfuzz/docs/summer-of-code-ideas/summer-of-code-reports/gsoc-2020-Vasyl-Teliman.md

 the original instruction and instead decide if we can replace all usages of that id with propagated ids.
 3. Some propagated instructions might cause side-effects (e.g. write to memory etc).
 Thus, we might change the semantics of the program if we try to propagate them.

-There seem to be no sigle simple approach to overcome all these challenges.
+There seems to be no single simple approach to overcome all these challenges.
 Thus, the transformation contains a sequence of conditions that must be satisfied to make sure that the program's semantics remain the same.

 #### [#3674](https://github.com/KhronosGroup/SPIRV-Tools/pull/3674): Outline selection constructs